VFPX/VFPXDeployment/docs/ThorUpdate.md

 ### Customize documentation
 This is an optional task.

+All substitution will run before the files get copied to the [InstalledFiles](#installedfiles) folder.

+#### Templates substitution
 Some documentation files allow to be automatic substituted to deplyoment information using [Placeholders](#placeholders) on second run of VFPX Deployment or as soon as *Inculde_VFPX* is enabled.
 See [VFPX Templates](./vfpx_templates.md)

+#### File substitution
-On each run of VFPX Deployment, README.md will be processed.
-This is automatically active, if the file is created from template:
+On each run of VFPX Deployment, some files will be substituted in the following way:
 - All space between *\<!--VERNO--\>* and *\<!--/VERNO--\>* will be replaced with *pcFullVersion*.
 - All space between *\<!--DeploymentDate--\>* and *\<!--/DeploymentDate--\>* will be replaced with *pcVersionDate*
+This substitution will run independent of *Inculde_VFPX* and *Inculde_Thor* settings.
+Example: Check the source of this file
+##### README.md
+On each run of VFPX Deployment, README.md will be processed.
+This is automatically active.

+##### Substitude.txt
+This is a list of files to substitude.
+The file *BuildProcess\\Substitude.txt* is optional.
+The file may contain:
+- lines starting with # will be ignored
+- single files
+- file skeletons
+- directories If a directory is given in the form `SomeDirectory\` the **whole structure** including subdirectories will be processed.
+On each run, all files defined by this list will be substituted like README.md from above.

 ### VFPX Deployment process
 The VFPX Deployment process does the following: